 This client started out needing to repair parts of their collapsing fence that had been built around large, mature trees.
 One thing led to another and they ended up pursuing a total redesign of their back yard.
-They wanted an inviting, modern design that would blend with their Park Hill traditional English Tudor home.
+They wanted an inviting, contemporary design that would blend with their Park Hill traditional English Tudor home.
 In addition to a new fence, their wish list included areas for sitting and entertaining around a fire pit, an outdoor kitchen and covered dining space, a hot tub, lighting and a water feature.
 Several large trees and overgrown plants as well as an outgrown play structure were removed, leaving a blank slate.

 The original concrete patio was replaced with a larger one with straight rather than curved lines for a more modern look.
 The dining and cooking areas were located against the house for easy access from the indoor kitchen.
 The dining area was covered with a pergola for shade which was strung with bistro lights for evening ambiance.
 The outdoor kitchen, housing a grill, smoker and refrigerator was clad with brick that matched the existing and capped with black granite.